Pandu1929/Hospitality-Management-System/README.md

-# Hospitality-Management-System
+# Hospitality Management System

-A Java-based Hospitality Management System using MySQL and JDBC, implementing room booking, guest management, and reservation features.
+This is a Java-based Hospitality Management System developed using MySQL and JDBC.

+## Features
+- Room booking and reservation management
+- Guest information management
+- Database connectivity using JDBC
+- DAO design pattern

+## Technologies Used
+- Java
+- MySQL
+- JDBC

+## Author
+Ponnuri Nagalakshmi